adamgallas/PeCa/README.md

 PeCa is:
 - Written in SpinalHDL.
 - Based on the traditional line buffer mechanism.
 - Designed using the valid-ready handshake protocal.
-Valid-Ready handshaking is everywhere in the accelerator design.
+Valid-Ready handshaking is everywhere in this accelerator design.

 ## How to use it